tecywiz121/webpong/README.md

     $ cd sim/
     $ pyjsbuild -m pong.py

-After the build is done, you should use manage.py to collect the new static
+After the build is done, you have to add "'static' +" (without the double quotes) to line 159 of bootstrap.py.
+You should use manage.py to collect the new static
 files:

     $ cd ..